 Obviously, a puppy will grow and there are going to be visual changes with its coat, for example, but these changes are relatively subtle.
 And worst case, you can correct it.

 When you breed dogs, you should always have a bunch of puppy ID collars of different colors ready.
 These tiny collars, each of a different color, will help you identify with no possible error which puppy is which.
 Some breeds have very uniform-looking litters of puppies and make the visual recognition very hard for the breeder, which in turn makes the follow-up hard, too.

-A puppy identification card also contains the puppy's ID collar color which helps identifying the puppy with precision, leaving no room for confusion and mixups.
+A puppy identification card also contains the puppy’s ID collar color which helps to identify the puppy with precision, leaving no room for confusion and mixups.